emberjs/website/source/guides/testing/testing-components.md

 });
 ```

-Another test that we might perform on this component would be to ensure the
+We might also test this component to ensure the template is being
-template is being rendered properly.
+rendered properly.

 ```javascript
 test('template is rendered with the color name', function(){